McGarity: Court takes up pre-emption doctrine

 Levine's lawyers see no such conflict between FDA's requirementsand Vermont's laws.
 FDA regulations permit manufacturers tochange the label at any time to contraindicate a previouslypermitted use or to contain a more stringent warning.
 And thoughFDA has the power to disapprove a company's label change, it hasnever done so.

 Wyeth's obligation to comply with the federally approved label cameup at trial.
 The common law rules allowed the company to arguethat FDA approval demonstrated that the label was not defective.
+But the jury was unconvinced and ruled for Levine.

 If allowed to stand, Levine's suit will encourage Wyeth and otherdrug companies to change their labels when they obtain new dataor reanalyses of existing data showing that a drug presents greaterrisks than the company anticipated when it sought FDA approval.